yehia67/documentation/getting-started/0.1/network/iota-networks.md

 ### Minimum weight magnitude

 Transactions on the Devnet must use a [minimum weight magnitude](root://getting-started/0.1/transactions/proof-of-work.md#minimum-weight-magnitude) (MWM) of 9 to be valid.

-Compared to the Mainnet, this MWM reduces the time it takes for proof of work (PoW) to be completed.
-So, it takes less time and computational power to create and send a transaction.

 ### Coordinator address